jer0dh/genesis-starter/README.md

 etc.  By default it's called `rsync.json`.
 This file name MUST be listed in your `.gitignore` file so it does not get saved in a public repo.

-`.ftppass.json` contains your sftp information if using sftp.
+`sftp.json` contains your sftp information if using sftp.
 It should also be listed in your `.gitignore` file.
 Its format is like this:

 ```$xslt
 {
+  "send"  :  true,
-  "host": "ftp.hostname.com",
+  "hostname": "ftp.hostname.com",
   "user": "yourusername",
   "pass": "yourpassword",
   "remotePath": "/public_html/wp-content/themes",
-  "ftpPort": "21",
-  "sftpPort": "18765"
+  "port": "18763"
 }
 ```
 > note: might need to create the initial theme folder via an ftp client for sftp to work.

+The `send` key in the files will determine which way to deploy either rsync or sftp.
+Set one of them to true and one to false.

 #### Default and Watches
 Default task will run the 'deploy-all-clean' task that cleans the `theme_dest`, runs all the tasks to